Comparing employment from the BLS household and payroll surveys

 "Adjusted" household survey employment research series

-The adjusted employment research series begins in January 1994 and is updated monthly: PDF XLSX
+The adjusted employment research series (XLSX) begins in January 1994 and is updated monthly.

-The process to adjust household survey employment begins with the official household survey employment estimate and removes categories of workers not included in the payroll
+The process to adjust household survey employment begins with the official not seasonally adjusted household survey employment estimate and removes categories of workers not included in the payroll

 survey.
 Then, to roughly adjust household survey employment from an employed people concept to a jobs concept, adds the number of nonagricultural wage and